Validation of Analytical Methods

 What was validated was a new method of identification of the detection limit for a mixture of compounds by means of HPLC.

-The first stage comprised defining the parameters to be tested and the acceptance criteria.
+The first stage comprised of defining the parameters to be tested and the acceptance criteria.

 Then a plan of validation experiments was prepared and the characteristics of the equipment specified.

-After the basic requirements were satisfied, samples of model materials and reagents necessary for the experiments were prepared.
+After the basic requirements were met, samples of model materials and reagents necessary for the experiments were prepared.

 Results of implementation